Tom Dillmann: GP2 Series

-For 2013, it was announced that Dillmann would join new team Russian Time alongside GP2 returnee Sam Bird.
+For 2013, it was announced that Dillmann would join the new Motopark-run Russian Time team alongside GP2 returnee Sam Bird.
 He scored two pole positions and fastest laps apiece and finished tenth overall, eight places behind Bird.

 In 2014, although confirmed at Russian Time, the death of the team principal in January had the consequence that he lost his seat; Dillmann contested eight rounds of the championship with Arden International and Caterham, finishing on the podium in the sprint race at Catalunya and achieving the fastest lap in the feature race at the Hungaroring.

 Formula 3.5

 In 2015, Dillmann joined the series with Jagonya Ayam with Carlin.
 He achieved a pole position in the final round at Jerez and finished seventh overall, despite scoring no victories.

 The following season, Dillmann switched to AVF.
 Taking two race wins, five pole positions and two fastest laps, Dillmann secured the championship at the final round, seven points ahead of nearest challenger Louis Delétraz.